What to Do in Wurzburg in One Day

-Would I visit Wurzburg again?
+Would I revisit Wurzburg?
 Definitely.
 Do I recommend visiting Wurzburg?
 Yes, for sure (here are a few more places in Bavaria I totally loved).
 While I am also sure that, as a slow traveler, you could spend weeks in the city and always discover something new, I also think that one day is enough to find out about the best things to do in Wurzburg.

 WURZBURG TRAVEL TIPS